ferrywlto/Vue-FullPack-PWA-Project-Template/README.md

-# Default .gitignore repository template - VueCLI based project.
+# Default full pack VueCLI based project template.

 This is a starter Vue project template with all basic plugin added.